 This cake is delicately spiced with cinnamon, nutmeg, cloves, and ginger.
 The simplicity of this classic Irish treat requires no complicated mixer or tools.
-The only tools you need are mixing bowl, whisk, and spatula.
-This lovely recipe was adapted from my favorite Irish kitchen cookbook found here.
+The only tools you need are a mixing bowl, whisk, and spatula.
+This lovely recipe was adapted from my favorite Irish kitchen cookbook.
 The method was vastly modified, but the ingredients are similar.

-As the name implies, this recipe calls for a variety of dried fruits NOT candied fruits.
+As the name implies, this recipe calls for various dried fruits, NOT candied fruits.
 I have used a combination of dried fruits like raisins, currants, cranberries, dates, apricots, blueberries, and prunes.
-Aside from dates and prunes, the other fruits combine well with this recipe when the fruits are soaked in liquid overnight.
+Aside from dates and prunes, the other fruits combine well with this recipe when the fruits are soaked in the liquid overnight.

 The batter is as simple as it gets.
-Easy as sifting the dried ingredients, and combining with butter and sugar.
+Easy as sifting the dried ingredients and combining them with butter and sugar.
 Once you’ve added the soft butter, rub it into the flour until it resembles fine crumbs, then add the sugar and mix.
 Stir in the egg, and fold in the soaked fruits with the remaining liquid.
 Then transfer to a baking pan.
 I used two 6x3” pans, although an 8” pan works best.
-Lightly grease the bottom of the cake pan, and line with parchment paper, this helps for a smooth release of the cake when baked.
+Lightly grease the bottom of the cake pan and line it with parchment paper; this helps for a smooth cake release when baked.

-This treat would make a perfect mother’s day gift or any occasion gifting in general.
-Bake the cake in a mini loaf pan(I love this pan from Wilton) and wrap in a cellophane bag, finish with a bow of kitchen twine and a personalized gift tag(inexpensive one from Amazon here).
+This Irish tea cake treat would make a perfect mother’s day gift or any occasion gifting in general.
+Bake the cake in a mini loaf pan(I love this pan from Wilton) and wrap it in a cellophane bag.
+Finish with a bow of kitchen twine and a personalized gift tag(an inexpensive one from Amazon here).
 Please let us know in the comments below if you give this recipe a try.
-Also, don't forget to follow World treat on social media, we are on Twitter, Facebook, Instagram, and Pinterest.
+Also, don't forget to follow World treat on social media; we are on Twitter, Facebook, Instagram, and Pinterest.
 Stop by and say hi.
 Until next time, loads of love for your support.

 SPICED BARMBRACK FRUIT CAKE